PhilHarps/music/README.md

 - Commit new work to the new branch
 - Push to online repo `git push origin branch-name`
 - Checkout back to master `git checkout -b master`
-- Go to GitHub and merge into master `new pull request`
+- Go to GitHub and merge into master with a new git pull request
-- Delete the branch online if not needed
 - `git pull` on master branch
 - Delete the branch if not required after merging to master `git branch -d branch-name`